HeartmanTalent/fast-cognito/README.md

      curl http://127.0.0.1:8000/login
      ```

-   * The response will contain your `<your-valid-token>`.
+   * The response will contain your `<access-token>`.
 Copy this token.

 ### 7. Access Protected Endpoint with Token

    * Use the obtained access token to access the protected endpoint:

      ```bash
-     curl -H "Authorization: Bearer <your-valid-token>" http://127.0.0.1:8000/protected
+     curl -H "Authorization: Bearer <access-token>" http://127.0.0.1:8000/protected
      ```

    * You should now receive a successful response, confirming that your token is valid and you have access to the protected resource.